 - Torque the two bolts to 80 ft-lbs or as recommended by BMW for your particular model.

 - Install the brake pads on the brake caliper.
 Place the brake caliper and pads on the rotor and thread the guide pins.
 Rember to install the anti-rattle bracket.

 - Install the wheel and torque the lug nuts to 90 ft-lbs.

 - Open the hood and check the brake fluid level.
 Add BMW brake fluid if the level is below the min mark.

 Reset BMW brake service light.
 Once you replace both front brake pads on a BMW, you will need to reset the brake light.
 You can perform the BMW brake pad reset via the ODO reset button on the dashboard.

 - Before driving off, start the engine and press the brake pedal a few times.
 At first, the brake pedal will feel soft and go all the way to the floor.
 After two to three pumps of the pedal, the brakes will feel normal again.

 The pictures in this guide are from a BMW 5-series.
-Because BMW uses a similar front brake setup, these instructions should be helpful to owners of other models including 1-Series, 3-Series, 6-Series, 7-Series, X1, X3, X5, Z3, Z4 with the exception on the M series.
+Because BMW uses a similar front brake setup, these instructions should help owners of other models, including 1-Series, 3-Series, 6-Series, 7-Series, X1, X3, X5, Z3, Z4, except the M series.

 - How many miles can I drive a BMW after getting the brake pad warning?